jonathanlandy/testmd/README.md

 ## Package in a nutshell
+### It's an implementation of stepwise linear regression
+The package allows one to seek minimal feature / column subsets of a given data set that provide a good fit to a target variable.
+It can do this quickly and with good memory efficiency.

 ### It has a simple API
 A simple API makes it easy to quickly rank a data set's features in terms of their added value to a given fit.
 This is demoed below, where we learn that we